VaLiuM09/Creator-Base-Template/readme.md

 ## Editor configuration

-To change the editor configuration, implement `Innoactive.Hub.Training.Editors.Configuration.IDefinition` interface.
-The Training Module will automatically locate it if you do so, and will use the `DefaultDefinition` otherwise.
-If there are more than one custom editor configuration definitions, an undefined behavior occurs.
+To change the editor configuration, implement `Innoactive.Hub.Training.Editors.Configuration.IEditorConfiguration` interface.
+The Training Module will automatically locate it if you do so, and will use the `DefaultEditorConfiguration` otherwise.
+If there are more than one custom editor configurations, an error will be logged and a random configuration is used.

  > This is the main reason why we recommend to build a template from scratch instead of extending this project.

-The `DefaultDefinition` configures the Training Module in a basic way.
+The `DefaultEditorConfiguration` configures the Training Module in a basic way.
 Inherit from it to not implement everything from scratch.
-Take a look at `InnoactiveDefinition` to see how to implement complex things like `Audio Hint` menu option.
+Take a look at `InnoactiveEditorConfiguration` to see how to implement complex things like `Audio Hint` menu option.

 With editor configuration, you can limit or allow training designers to use certain behaviors and conditions.
 For example, you might add a custom behavior that highlights its target object in a special way, and hide the default `Highlight` behavior.